JamesHBickerton/DevNotes/Notes/html.md

 <ol>
     <li><strong>1.
 Typography (most important):</strong> This is the art and technique of making text beautiful and easy to read.
-        <p>Serif typefaces creates a traditional/luxurious feel and is good for long text</p>
+        <p>Serif typefaces creates a traditional/luxurious feel and is good for long text.
+Sans-serif type faces do not have the 'curvy' lines when compared to serif typefaces and gives a more modern look (easier to work with for beginners).</p>
+        <p>Some good examples of Sans-serif are: <strong>Inter, Open Sans, Roboto, Monsterrat, Work Sans and Lato.</strong></p>
+        <p>Some good examples of serif are: <strong>Merriweather, Aleo, Playfair Display, Cormorant, Cardo and Lora.</p>
+            <p>Try to limit your typefaces to 1-2 per webpage. </p>
     </li>
     <li>2.
 Colours</li>
     <li>3.
 Images & Illustrations</li>